vmware/splinterdb/docs/usage.md

 - [`tests/unit/splinterdb_stress_test.c`](../tests/unit/splinterdb_stress_test.c) uses multiple threads
 - [`splinterdb-cli`](../rust/splinterdb-cli) is a small Rust program that demonstrates inserts, lookups, deletes and range scans, and includes a multithreaded test of insert performance.

-## Compiling and linking
-SplinterDB is a C library, not a standalone program.
-To use it, you'll need to link your program against it at build time or at run time.
-Our [build process](build.md) produces `libsplinterdb.a` and `libsplinterdb.so` libraries, and headers for the public API are in [`include/splinterdb/`](../include/splinterdb).

-SplinterDB is currently Linux-only.

-## Optional: Docker-based development
-Some application developers may prefer to use a [Docker-based workflow](docker.md), which can leverage containers built by our continuous integration system.